int08h/roughenough/README.md

 **Roughenough** is a [Roughtime](https://roughtime.googlesource.com/roughtime) secure time synchronization server implemented in Rust.

-The server is bare-bones, but functionally complete: it parses client requests and generates valid Roughtime responses.
+The server is functionally complete: it parses client requests and generates valid Roughtime responses.
-*Rough edges and unimplemented features remain*, see [limitations](#limitations) below.
+*Some unimplemented features remain*, see [limitations](#limitations) below.
 Contributions are welcome.

 ## Links